-The remaining sixty-five percent of your mark in Psych 1A3 will be based on a final examination, covering the work of the entire course, which will take place during the December examination period.
-The final examination will consist of 80 multiple-choice questions, which you will have two hours to complete.
-The date, time, and place of the final examination will be announced by the Registrar's Office about the middle of the term, and posted in a number of areas around the campus, including the Psych 1A3 web site.
+The remaining sixty-five percent of your mark in Psych 1A3 will be based on a final examination, covering the work of the entire course.
+The final exam will take place during the December examination period, and will consist of 80 multiple-choice questions.
+You will have two hours to complete the exam.